 Apply a deployment strategy to define how your application gets rolled out.
 The

 rolling strategy for VMs are both supported.

-The Deployments tab provides complete traceability of commits and work items, and a cross-pipeline deployment history per environment and resource.
+Select the Deployments tab for complete traceability of commits and work items, and a cross-pipeline deployment history per environment and resource.

-When you retry a stage, it will rerun the deployment on all VMs and not just failed targets.
+When you retry a stage, it reruns the deployment on all VMs and not just failed targets.